-- Meanwhile, cut all the ingredients into small pieces.
-If you are interested in Japanese way of cutting these veggies, you can follow Cutting Techniques page.
-Carrot and Gobo: Hangetsugiri (Semi-Circle) technique, Daikon and baby taro: Ichogiri (Quarter-Rounds) technique, Konnyaku: Tanzakugiri (Rectangles) technique, Onion: thinly sliced.
+Cut all the ingredients into small pieces.
+If you are interested in the Japanese way of cutting these veggies, you can follow the Cutting Techniques page.
+Carrot and Gobo: Hangetsugiri (Semi-Circle) technique, Daikon, and baby taro: Ichogiri (Quarter-Rounds) technique, Konnyaku: Tanzakugiri (Rectangles) technique, Onion: thinly sliced.

-- In a frying pan, heat sesame oil on medium high heat and add the meat and ginger.
-Cook until nicely browned and set aside.
+In a frying pan, heat sesame oil on medium-high heat and add the meat and ginger.

-- In a Dutch oven or large pot, heat oil on medium high and sauté onion until it is well coated with oil.
+In a large pot (I used a Dutch oven here), heat the oil on medium-high and sauté onion until it is well coated with oil.

-- Add miso using a strainer.
-If you don’t have one, use a ladle so you can make sure all miso is completely dissolved.
+Once the ingredients are tender, turn off the heat.
+Add miso using a strainer.
+If you don’t have one, let the miso completely dissolved in the ladle first.
 Taste the soup before you add more miso.
-If you add tofu, it will dilute the soup a little bit, so you might want to add ½ Tbsp. more miso.
+If you add tofu, it will dilute the soup a little bit, so you might want to add ½ Tbsp more miso.

-- When you are ready to eat, reheat the miso soup on medium high heat.
-And please remember: NEVER LET THE SOUP BOIL because miso will lose flavor.
-Add green onion and serve immediately.
+When you are ready to eat, reheat the miso soup on medium-low heat.
+NEVER let the soup boil because miso will lose the flavor.
+Sprinkle green onion and serve immediately.